jochumdev/show/README.md

 * **Directory input**

+  * with `--glob`
-  * Searches for known files (configurable via env vars or flags)
+    Searches for known files (configurable via env vars or flags)

+  * else
+    Runs ls on the directory

 * **File input**

   * **Images**